If you’ve ever pulled an old Fitbit out of a drawer and thought, “Which Fitbit do I have?” — you’re not alone.

 - Open the Fitbit app

-- Tap your profile picture (top left)
+- Tap your profile picture (top-left)

-If it’s not paired or powered on:
+If it’s not paired or won’t turn on:

 Step-by-Step Guide: How to Identify Your Fitbit Model